DanieleF98/Python_Exercises/README.md

 # Python_Exercises
-In this repo are contained python exercises from the course "Python for everybody"
+In this repo are contained all the materials and my resolutions on the Coursera course "Python for everybody"